 - View the status of API security rules.

-After the file is imported, the status of the API rule is Enabled and the protection status is Warn by default.
+After the file is imported, the status of the API security rule is Enabled and the protection status is Warn.
 In this case, WAF generates an alert if an invalid request is detected.
 You can view the alert information on the API Request Security tab on the Security report page.

 - Modify the status.

 In the rule list, you can turn on or off the switch in the Status column to enable or disable the API rule.
 If you disable the API security rule (Disabled), WAF no longer detects requests of this API or generates alerts.

 In the Protection Status column, you can click either Warn or Block.
 If you click Block, WAF blocks all invalid access requests to this API.

 In the Operation column, click Details to view the API information.
 The information includes the URL, request method, parameters, parameter values, description, and whether the parameters are required.